-April showers bring May flowers, right?
-But sometimes, April showers bring a little more than just flowers.
-In some areas, simple spring showers can turn into a foot or more of floodwater that wreaks havoc on homes and businesses.
+Rain is a good thing, right?
+While it is good in limited amounts, rain can pose serious dangers if too much pours down on areas causing flooding.
+In some areas, hurricanes, flash floods, and storms release rainfal that can turn into a foot or more of floodwater that wreaks havoc on homes and businesses.
 How will heavy rains in your area affect your air conditioning (AC) unit?

 AC Units Are Tough